wolf3766/selendra_14_april_2025/README.md

 3. report generated(also available as a file in repo) https://drive.google.com/file/d/1VmEZFP_2ACnwpqjSb5NfwtxQS0R5jqR7/view?usp=sharing

+Overlapping intervals logic explanation: lets say our the range in which we are calculating uptime downtime is form 10am to 12pm, now an overlapping interval will be something from 9am to 1pm, now i have defined query, as such start_time_range<=end_time_interval.time() && end_time_range>=start_time_interval.time() then we consider that range, so in our case, 10am(range start time) is smaller then 12pm(interval end time) and 12pm( range end-time) greater then 9am interval start-time

 Code explanation:
 1. Tables used?
     1. store (to store data from store csv file)